OODA Loop

 Understand tomorrow, today.

-Archive, Decision Intelligence, OODA Original, Security and Resiliency /
+Archive, Decision Intelligence, OODA Original, Security and Resiliency / by

 The time has come for the United States to mount a major effort to address the finding in last week’s OODA Loop: a new analysis from the FTC showed that bogus bank fraud warnings were the most common form of text message scam reported to the agency and that many of the most common text scams impersonate well-known businesses.